lixixibj/DeepTVAR-data-code/README.md

 pip install torch==1.10.2 torchvision==0.11.3 torchaudio==0.10.2 -f https://download.pytorch.org/whl/cpu/torch_stable.html
 ```

-The additonal installation of other packages with specific versions can be implemented using
+The additional installation of other packages with specific versions can be implemented using
 ```
 pip install pandas==1.1.5
 pip install packaging==21.3